Ready to respond

-To ensure that our community partners benefit from these exercises, Devon follows the U.S. Department of Homeland Security Exercise and Evaluation Program.
-This allows us to provide community partners with documentation that validates their participation for federal funding and medical facility accreditation requirements.
+To help ensure preparedness, Devon engages law enforcement, fire departments, emergency management and emergency medical services.
+We follow the U.S. Department of Homeland Security Exercise and Evaluation Program, which allows us to provide community partners with documentation that validates their participation for federal funding and medical facility accreditation requirements.

 In addition to maintaining proficiency in our operating areas, Devon advocates for strong emergency management capabilities throughout industry and government.
 In 2020, the head of our emergency management program served as the chair of the Oil and Natural Gas Subsector Coordinating Council that works closely with the U.S. Departments of Energy and Homeland Security on physical and cybersecurity preparedness.
 Through our involvement in the National Association of State Energy Officials (NASEO), Devon was invited to participate in establishing Oklahoma’s energy assurance plan to assist the state with physical and cybersecurity during an energy emergency.
 We’re proud to help our home state in this public-private partnership.